What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Girlfriend Collective

-Girlfriend Collective offers a stylish range of t-shirts and vests made with a combination of organic cotton and cupro fabric.
+Girlfriend Collective offers a stylish range of t-shirts and vests made with organic cotton and cupro fabric.
 The cupro used comes from a zero-waste facility located in Japan.
 They also make their clothing at an SA8000-certified factory in Hanoi.

 Girlfriend Collective, a sustainable fashion brand, prioritizes and uses recycled materials like post-consumer water bottles, fabric scraps, deadstock, and other waste products.
 Their packaging also comes in recycled materials and is 100% recyclable.